-PCS has read the eligibility criteria in the Prospectus.
+PCS has read the (Individual and Global) Eligibility Criteria in the Prospectus Santander Consumo 2019-1.
 As they are mandatory, they meet the "predetermined" requirement.
-As they are in the Prospectus, they meet the "documented" requirement.
+As they are in the Prospectus they meet the "documented" requirement.
 PCS has also concluded that they allow determination in each case and so meet the "clear" requirement.